Chapter 6: Introduction to Class Templates in C++

 …

 As you can see, the copy constructor has the same name as the class, followed by the template argument in angle brackets.
-Then we have specified the function parameters for the copy constructor, which is a const type reference to the MyStore<T> type class.
-Interestingly, if we drop the template type argument in the copy constructor declaration, it would be fine.
-So, we can declare the copy constructor like the following as well:
+Then we have specified the function parameter for the copy constructor, which is a const type reference to the MyStore<T> type class.
+Interestingly, if we drop the template type argument in the copy constructor declaration, it would be fine as well:

 public: